Preface | Motivation

 HTML|> is a usable standard for presentation and interaction, especially on mobile devices|>.
 Recent web browsers|> support accessible|>Accessibilty hypertext|> with stylesheets|>CSS and numerous JavaScript|> Web APIs|m>Web/API to multimedia|> (camera|>digital camera, Audio|>Digital audio), clipboard|>clipboard (computing), GPS|> and sensors|>.

-Nevertheless, simple HTML documents are rarely rendered ergonomically by default.
+Nevertheless, simple well-formed HTML documents are rarely rendered ergonomically by default:

-1. touchable or even clickable areas too small
+1. Touchable or even clickable areas too small to touch or click.

-4. no equitable counterpart of the vertically scrolling view, but text lines get too long
+4. Missing a horizontal counterpart of the vertically scrolling view, horizontal text lines get too long to be read nicely.

 So there is good reason for numerous web frameworks and authoring tools that help building powerful web applications and sites.
 Is there a good choice for creating just a little hypertext and small programs?